 In some cases the above procedure may indicate only two tests to be performed.
-To achieve three material tests in total, perform an additional weighing test with target totalised load of Σ{min} and a target discrete load value which is standard or typical for the installation.
-If it is difficult to arrive at a standard value then use Min_T .
+If this is the case an additional test is carried out (to achieve a total of three material tests).
+For this test, the test load (target totalised load) is to be Σ{\min} with the instrument operating with target discrete loads of a value which is typical for the installation (if it is difficult to arrive at a typical value use Min).

-Note: For some types of instruments the quantity delivered (target totalised load) must be an integer multiple of the discrete load.
-In this case unless the minimum totalised load is an integer multiple of the discrete load, it may be necessary to use the next larger possible test load (which is an integer multiple of the discrete load).
+Note: For some types of instrument the quantity delivered must be an integer multiple of the discrete load, whereas for other instruments this is not required.
+In the former case unless the minimum totalised load is an integer multiple of the discrete load, it may be necessary to use the next larger possible test load (which is an integer multiple of the discrete load).